Gerard Brantsen

-Gerard Brantsen (10 January 1735 in Arnhem - 21 December 1809 in Arnhem) was a Dutch politician and diplomat.
+Gerard Brantsen (10 January 1735 - 21 December 1809) was a Dutch politician and diplomat.
 He was one of the Dutch signatories to the treaty ending the Fourth Anglo-Dutch War in 1784.
 He was also mayor of Arnhem in 1762 and 1765, and several times an alderman of this city.
 He was a member of the Staatsbewind of the Batavian Republic between 16 October 1801 and 29 April 1805 (president between 1 May 1804 and 31 July 1804).

 Personal life

 Brantsen was born the son of Johan Brantsen and Hester Henrietta de Vree.
 His father was receiver-general of the Veluwe quarter of Gelderland.
 Both his grandfathers were burgemeesters of Arnhem.

 Brantsen studied law at Leiden University where he received his law degree on 10 September 1755 with a dissertation entitled De mutuis inter diversas atque vicinas gentes officiorum humanitatis atque comitatispraestationibus.

 He remained unmarried but fathered two sons.